Adaptive Log File Sync: Oracle, Please Don’t Do That Again

 Now I’ll be honest: searching on the internet and searching in Oracle Support’s KnowledgeBase for “adaptive log file sync” yields almost nothing.
 I do believe in the principle of BAAG – but this is a case where some guesswork might be useful, especially to guide experimentation that could nail down more concrete answers.
 Hence the disclaimer at the top of this article.

 If you look for references to “commit” in the Oracle docs, you’ll find the word “post” everywhere when they talk about communication between the foreground processes and LGWR.
 Now, remember that a COMMIT has two options: first, IMMEDIATE or BATCH and second, WAIT or NOWAIT.
-It looks to me like this:
+It looks like this to me:

 - Immediate: FG process will post to LGWR, triggering I/O (default)